 If the Article Linker is showing up, but the page itself is coming up blank, you can access the journal directly by searching for the journal title in the URSUS Catalog.
 Open the catalog in a new window, then cut and paste the journal title in the search bar.
 Follow the links until you find the journal, and then search for the article title within the journal to access the article.

-The LibX Toolbar can help you gain access to journals and databases when you aren't on campus or logged into the UMaine system.
-You can find more information here: LibX Toolbar Guide.
+The URSUS Proxy Bookmarklet can help you gain access to journals and databases when you aren't on campus or logged into the UMaine system.
+You can find more information here: URSUS Proxy Bookmarklet

 If we don't subscribe to a particular journal, you can see if there is a legally available open access copy of the article by using the UnPaywall tool.
 Find out more information here: UnPaywall.